SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/create.md

 2. Select the **Sales guide** tab.

 3. In the list at the top, select the sale type you want to create a sales guide for.
-The stages selected for this sale type are displayed in the list underneath.
+The stages selected for this sale type are displayed below.

     * If the sale type is not set up to have a sales guide, click **Click here to turn on guide** at the bottom of the screen.